-Appendix B includes a detailed analysis of the effectiveness of the implementation measures from the 2014 Housing Element.
-The County's primary accomplishments regarding the Housing Element has been updating the zoning code to make Accessory Dwelling Units and Junior Accessory Dwelling Unit development, only subject to County design guidelines when they are not in conflict with State regulation; beginning a rehabilitation program for affordable housing and ADU/JADU development, and working with the Los Angeles Department of Water and Power (DWP) to release land located in the county to increase the amount of buildable land.
+The County's primary accomplishments regarding the Housing Element has been updating the zoning code to make Accessory Dwelling Units and Junior Accessory Dwelling Unit development, only subject to County design guidelines when they are not in conflict with State regulation; beginning a rehabilitation program for affordable housing and ADU/JADU development, and continuing to work with the Los Angeles Department of Water and Power (DWP) to release land located in the county to increase the amount of buildable land.
 An increase in available vacant land in populated areas would, in turn, increase the capacity for residential development in the county, which would help facilitate development of housing for all income levels.
-Another major accomplishment was the reclassification of the Central Business (CB) zone in the County Code to allow for mixed and residential uses, thus increasing the residential development capacity throughout the county.
-In addition, amendments to the remaining commercial zones have been approved that will open up land in these zones to residential development as well.
+Another major accomplishment was the reclassification of the Central Business (CB) zone in the County codeto allow for mixed and residential uses, thus increasing the residential development capacity throughout the county.
+In addition, amendments to the remaining commercial zones have been approved that will open up land in these zones to residential development, as well.
 These actions will provide additional capacity for residential units.
-As stated previously, the result of the Housing Plan Committee was a HOME award, which was used for four first-time homebuyer activities between 2005 and 2008.